seamusl/OpenNAS-v1/README.md

 has been developed.
 OpenNAS takes any dataset of grayscale, or RBG images, and generates Convolutional Neural Network (CNN) architectures based on a range of metaheuristics using either an AutoKeras, a transfer learning or a Swarm Intelligence (SI) approach.

-Particle Swarm Optimization (PSO) and Ant Colony Optimization (ACO) are used as the SI algorithms.
-Furthermore, models developed through such metaheuristics may be combined using stacking ensembles.

 ## Table of contents
 * [General info](#general-info)
 * [System Overview](#system-overview)